You Can’t Win: The Downside of Advanced Prenatal Screening

 Abort a Baby with Down Syndrome?

-For women who choose to abort a baby with Down syndrome, mental, emotional and physical distress are the least of their worries.
-Outside of the clinic, their decision is questioned, condemned and even ridiculed, particularly if they have expressed strong desire to carry the child to full term.
-Despite concrete reasoning on their behalf – ranging from possible health complications, to lack of resources and financial difficulties – it is never good enough to justify their right to a personal resolution.
+For women who choose to abort a baby with Down syndrome, mental, emotional, and physical distress are the least of their worries.
+Outside of the clinic, their decision is questioned, condemned, and even ridiculed, particularly if they have expressed a strong desire to carry the child to full term.
+Despite concrete reasoning on their behalf – ranging from possible health complications to lack of resources and financial difficulties – it is never good enough to justify their right to a personal resolution.

 While statistics run high to abortion among women carrying babies diagnosed with Down syndrome